 Many womxn also become accomplices in sexism rather than being allies for the victims because they are afraid it will affect their own standing if they say something.
 This is even more hurtful because it reinforces the silencing.
 Also, it’s often the same with the ‘good guys’ who officially are on your side but also “become accomplices” when they are afraid to speak up because of potential risks for their careers.
 This reinforces the system and makes me more and more determined that silence really is the key problem.
 If we can break this silence and education against sexism is all around, something will have to change for the better at some point.

 Sorry to hear you're experiencing this.
 One of the reasons I left archaeology.
 The only thing that helped me was a good group of women around me who'd back me up, even the 'good' guys I knew wouldn't speak out or challenge behaviour because of career risks.— Ruth, (Online) Therapist (@RuthFT) July 16, 2019

 Often, I also wonder whether people who don’t say anything “because they fear consequences” would actually suffer consequenes for their behaviour.
 Or whether it’s just a lazy excuse.
 Pretending to be an ally has become fashionable in our time.
+As long as it’s conveniant, of course.
 But I think that you really need to prove yourself if you want me to believe you.
 Pretending to care is a way of preserving the status quo too.
 The only thing which really makes a difference is action.